-Trade payables includes amounts due after 12 months of £nil (2022 audited £nil) and social security and other taxes includes amounts due after 12 months of £157,000 (2022 audited: £180,000).
+Trade payables includes amounts due after 12 months of Enil (2023: Enil) and social security and other taxes includes amounts due after 12 months of nil (2023: £157,000).

 The social security and other taxes relate to the Company's joint operations, whose results have been proportionately consolidated in the financial statements.